maximilien/ragme-io/frontend/README.md

 ## Configuration

 The frontend runs on port 3020 by default and connects to the RAGme.ai API on `http://localhost:8021` by default.
-To change these, modify the `PORT` and `RAGME_API_URL` constants in `src/index.ts`.
+To change these, set the `RAGME_FRONTEND_PORT` and `RAGME_API_URL` environment variables, or modify the constants in `src/index.ts`.

 ## Browser Support